influxdata/influxdb/README.md

 curl --header "Authorization: Token $(cat ~/.influxdbv2/credentials)" --data-raw "m v=2 $(date +%s)" "http://localhost:9999/api/v2/write?org=033a3f2c708aa000&bucket=033a3f2c710aa000&precision=s"
 ```

-**Note**: Port 9999 will be used during the alpha and beta phases of development of InfluxDB v2.0.
-This should allow a v2.0-alpha instance to be run alongside a v1.x instance without interfering on port 8086.
-InfluxDB v2.0 will thereafter continue to use 8086.

 Read that back with a simple Flux query (currently, the `query` subcommand does not have a `--org` flag):

 ```